Do you know who people visits your website every day and where they come from?

 Wondering who your target audience is in the digital space or what their online behavior might be?
 Are your advertising programs such as social media marketing or SEO producing the right results?

-Access to this data can provide insights to improve your digital marketing campaigns, products and overall customer experience.
+Access to this data can provide valuable insights to improve your digital marketing campaigns, products and overall customer experience.
 But how do you access it?
 The answer is through Google Analytics.

 What is Google Analytics?

 Google Analytics is a web analytics service that provides valuable information about your website traffic and target audience.
-The service uses machine learning and artificial intelligence technologies to provide insights that help businesses formulate their digital marketing campaigns, and reach the right customers.
+The service uses machine learning and artificial intelligence (AI) technologies to provide insights that help businesses formulate their digital marketing campaigns, and reach the right customers.

-Whether you have a wordpress, ecommerce or custom website, Google Analytics is one of the most crucial digital marketing tools for businesses today.
+Whether you have a Wordpress, ecommerce or custom website, Google Analytics is one of the most crucial digital marketing tools for businesses today.
 It analyzes your website's performance and conversions to help you determine whether your current strategies are working.
 For your business to thrive, you need to utilize this tool by understanding which metrics to focus on.

 Key Google Analytics Reporting Metrics

 As an entrepreneur, business owner or marketer, you don't need to dive into all the technical details of Google Analytics.
 All you need to understand is the essential metrics your business needs to boost traffic, increase conversions, and enhance the customer experience.

 Below is a breakdown of each parameter and how measuring it can make the difference for your business.

 Audience, in this case, refers to several factors as it relates to the visitors on your site.
 Some key metrics: